-The horizontal building hovering above this “industrial” landscape houses the more conventional display spaces.
+The horizontal building hovering above this ‘industrial’ landscape houses the more conventional display spaces.
 As in a city, the arrangement of all the galleries is based on an orthogonal grid.
 A central plaza provides direct access to the entire exhibition area.
 This includes not only the temporary exhibitions but also a clearly defined Anchor Room.
-A tall “Focus Gallery”, with two lateral bands of daylight just below the ceiling, rises out of the horizontal exhibition building and plugs into the lower part of the vertical staff and education building.
+A tall ‘Focus Gallery’, with two lateral bands of daylight just below the ceiling, rises out of the horizontal exhibition building and plugs into the lower part of the vertical staff and education building.
 A sequence of galleries is accessed from each of the four corners of the central plaza.
-A specific space introduces each sequence: an elongated sky-lit gallery, a courtyard with direct access to the roof terrace, a room with extensive glazing towards West Kowloon Park and an auditorium facing Victoria Harbour.
+A specific space introduces each sequence: an elongated sky-lit gallery, a courtyard with direct access to the roof terrace, a room with extensive glazing towards West Kowloon Art Park and an auditorium facing Victoria Harbour.
 They distinguish and structure the sequence of exhibition spaces, which can in turn be combined or divided into smaller units by additional third spaces.
 The galleries themselves may be illuminated from above or from the sides; they may be introverted or extroverted.
-A variety of precise openings in the façade frame views of the Artist Square, the Park and the skyline of Hong Kong Island across the harbour.
+A variety of precise openings in the facade frame views of the Artist Square, the Art Park and the skyline of Hong Kong Island across the harbour.

-In the joint between the “Found Space” and the lifted horizontal exhibition building, there is a spacious entrance area for the public.
+In the joint between the ‘Found Space’ and the lifted horizontal exhibition building, there is a spacious entrance area for the public.
 Instead of building a solid object that blocks off access, light and views, this covered area forms a bright, welcoming platform that can be entered from all sides and levels: open and transparent yet shielded from direct sunlight.
-It is a forum and focal point between the West Kowloon Cultural District and the Park, the newly built Avenue and Victoria Harbour.
+It is a forum and focal point between the WKCD and the Art Park, the newly built Avenue and Victoria Harbour.
 Here, visitors encounter all the uses and activities of M+ at a single glance.
 Specific functions are assigned to each quadrant of the platform.
 The museum shop is situated in the corner next to Artist Square.
-The large temporary exhibition space faces the Park and is accessible directly from the main platform.
-Overlooking the waterfront promenade and Victoria Harbour, there is the auditorium on one side, and on the other, the glazed Learning Centre with a public courtyard leading to the rooftop terrace.
-Ticketing and information desk are located in the center of the lobby.
-A broad diagonal opening in the floor of the platform affords a view of the excavated “Found Space”, while large ceiling cut-outs allow visitors to see the exhibition level and its intersection with the vertical building as well as a view of open skies.
+The large temporary exhibition space faces the Art Park and is accessible directly from the main platform.
+Overlooking the waterfront promenade and Victoria Harbour, there is the auditorium on one side, and on the other, the glazed Learning Hub with a public courtyard leading to the rooftop terrace.
+Ticketing and information desks are located in the centre of the lobby.
+A broad diagonal opening in the floor of the platform affords a view of the excavated ‘Found Space’, while large ceiling cut-outs allow visitors to see the exhibition level and its intersection with the vertical building as well as a view of open skies.

 The resulting structure is not simply anchored in its surroundings; it is also formed by them.
 The precise and urban, almost archaic shape reiterates the iconic character of Kowloon’s skyline on one hand, yet on the other hand, this convention is subverted by the transmitted message of the art, visible from afar, which will consequently make M+ a site of constant renewal, rather than being locked into a predefined form.
 This is a universal place with an inner organization whose openness and transparency make it possible to link the complexities of the content and the space in many different ways.
 Through its specificity, it becomes a distinctive, singular and unmistakable piece of Hong Kong.
 But above all, M+ is a public forum, a built platform for the exchange, encounter and activity of people and art.